Careers360 Logo

 1. Draw a circle at radius r = 4 cm at point O.

-2. Take a point P at a distance 6cm from point O and join PO
+2. Take a point P at a distance of 6cm from point O and join PO

-4. Taking M as centre draw another circle of radius equal to MO and it intersect the given circle at point Q and R
+4. Taking M as the centre, we draw another circle of radius equal to MO, and it intersects the given circle at points Q and R

 5. Now, join PQ and PR.